Jet Activity in the Central Super Massive Black Hole of the Milky Way in 4th and 14th centuries and millennial periods of the climate change: Possible astrophysical explanation

-One explanation came with time: the jets went from a neutron star that is not on too far distance from us.
-The developing of such jets doesn't take tens of thousands light years.
-The flash of visible light could happend, if radiation was changing from the radio diapason to roentgen wave lengths and back.
-Another idea came recenty after the publication on the roentgen radiation from Sagittarius A* with XMM-Newton experiment \cite{xmmnewton}.
-The length of the crossing x-ray "chimneys" that have observed near Fermi babbles goes to few thousands light-years and in the past these crossing jets can get flashing during few hours with the visible light as it is happening with jets from some neutron stars.
-The thousand year period is conditioned by high energy processes that produce the x-ray jets.
+An explanation is possible that the jets went from a neutron star situated on the line of sight to MW center.
+The developing of such jets doesn't take hundreds of thousands light years, as in SMBHs.
+The flash of visible light could happen, if neutron star radiation is changing from the radio diapason to roentgen wave lengths and back.
+But it should not outshine the Sun light.
+Another idea came recently after the observation of the roentgen radiation from Sagittarius A* with XMM-Newton experiment \cite{chimneys}.
+The length of the crossing x-ray "chimneys", which have been observed inside Fermi bubbles.
+In the past, these crossing flows of x-rays can flash during few hours with the visible light.
+Our Sun is located on the distance of 26 thousands of light years from MW center, such a way the end of one jet should be seen under almost 45 degrees to the Galaxy disk, taking the quarter of visible sky!
+The thousand year gap between events is considered as some periodical process at Galaxy center that triggers the x-ray flares.
+When x-ray sources lost energy, the jets pass into radio diapason after the short time of flashing in visible light.
+Some recent observations in the arrea that is close to the center of Milky Way shows the traces of radiation which was substationaly more powerful than nowadays.